selinajcheng/Research/progress.md

 ### *Backburner*
 - [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full
+- [ ] Add overlapping locations to POV renders 7-12 (angle 210 and onwards)
 - [ ] Merge with main?
 When?
 - [ ] Make coordinates precise on the hypotenuse side
     - [ ] corners.py 60 deg